From Disconnection to Celebration: Honouring My Menstrual Cycle

 I remember being really young, when my friends and I had just started talking about periods.
 Only one of my friends had gotten hers, and I was so excited for mine.
 Excited to finally “become a woman.”
 I always wondered why it wasn’t something to be celebrated.
 My body was changing, I was stepping into responsibility, i was excited to be a part of the collective of women, a sisterhood and for a moment it all felt big and exciting.

 But that excitement quickly faded.
 I became ashamed and embarrassed, mostly from lack of experience and understanding.
-Like the time I didn’t know my period was coming and leaked through my underwear and pants in middle school, or when my cramps hurt so badly I felt like I couldn’t participate in gym class, or feeling sick, nauseous, and trapped in a bright classroom all day when all I wanted was to rest.
+Like the time I didn’t know my period was coming and leaked through my underwear and pants in middle school, or when my cramps hurt so badly.
+I felt like I couldn’t participate in gym class, I was feeling sick, nauseous, and trapped in a bright classroom all day when all I wanted was to rest.

 I finally went to the doctor because my periods felt un bearable, I was quickly handed birth control after just a couple of questions: Are you sexually active?
 Do you have heavy periods?
 Are you struggling with acne?
 No one discussed the side effects, no one explained alternatives, and no one taught me how to truly understand or support my cycle.
 I was just another number on the list, another prescription written.